 With our interconnected degrees in Engineering, ICT and Industrial Design, you can pursue exciting opportunities in diverse areas and learn how to address humanity’s global goals and challenges.
 This course covers all major engineering domains, so you get to experience what they’re like before deciding on your area of specialisation.

 Note: This course will be run online for Summer A Session, 2020.
-Sydney City start times are October 2018 and March, July and October 2019.
+Sydney City start times are July and November 2019 and March 2020.
 At the Sydney City campus, this course is available for full-time study only, and only in the specialisations Civil, Electrical and Mechanical.

 Not all units are available on all campuses.
 Please refer to our handbook for more information.